fedora-infra/fmn/README.rst

 A user's account has a series of messaging contexts.
 A messaging context is one of 'Email', 'IRC', 'Android', etc..

-For each context, a user has an unlimited number of chains.
+For each context, a user has an unlimited number of filters.

-Each chain has an unlimited number of filters.
+Each filter has an unlimited number of rules.

-A filter is something like: "is a bodhi message" or "pertains to a package owned by me."
+A rule is something like: "is a bodhi message" or "pertains to a package owned by me."
 They will be implemented as python functions.
 The database model will refer to them in some form like ``fmn.rules:pertains_to_me`` or ``fmn.rules:is_a_bodhi_message``.
 They can optionally take arguments, which